 If you are part of a group (eg. Healing touch, Music ministry, Justice ministry) and would like to update your page on the Knox website, please do so!
 We can’t read your minds.
 We don’t know what your group wants to communicate.
 We rely on ministry group members to contribute their own material.

-Writing for a website or blog is nothing like writing a term paper.
+Writing for the web is nothing like writing a term paper.

 People tend to scan websites and blogs quickly.
 If you present people with densely written text they likely will not read to the end of the paragraph.
 As such they tend to only read headings.
 If the headings and subheadings draw them in, then they will read the full article.

 What’s the difference between a blog and a web page?